awslabs/data-solutions-framework-on-aws/framework/API.md

 - *Type:* string

-The S3 location where the archive of python virtual envirobment is stored.
+The S3 location where the archive of the Python virtual environment with all dependencies is stored.

 You pass this location to your Spark job.